reymundokunnn/team-speedrunners-django-system/README.md

 ---

-## ⚠️ What Happens If You Skip These Steps
+## What Happens If You Skip These Steps?

 This is not theoretical — **THE FOLLOWING ALREADY HAPPENED IN THIS PROJECT**: